-Ritual killing: Court detains police inspector over escape of suspect — Daily Times Nigeria
+Ritual killing: Court detains Police Inspector over escape of suspect — Daily Times Nigeria

 The presiding Chief Magistrate, Sokari Andrew-Jaja, in his ruling said the court lacked the jurisdiction to entertain one of the counts of aiding and abetting the escape of a murder suspect.

-The State Commissioner of Police, Zaki Ahmed, confirmed that the Police Inspector has been dismissed from the force having been found guilty of two counts in an orderly room trial according to the rules guiding the operation of the Police Service.
+Rivers State Commissioner of Police, Zaki Ahmed, confirmed that the Police Inspector has been dismissed from the Police having been found guilty of two counts in an orderly room trial according to the rules guiding the operation of the Police Service.

 “I can confirm that a second suspect, Maxwell Ifeanyi Dike, has been arrested and he has made a confessional statement.
 He is under detention and he is helping the Police in its investigation into the matter”.